-- The main panel will have two different fabrics, each facing right side out.
+- The main panel will have two different fabrics, each facing Right side out.

 - Pin together through all three layers.

-- The pocket panel with have the same fabric on each side of the insulted fleece, again – the fabric is facing right side out.
+- The pocket panel with have the same fabric on each side of the insulted fleece, again – the fabric is facing Right side out.

 - Pin together through all three layers.

-- Thread the machine with thread to best coordinate with all your fabrics.
+- Thread the machine with Thread to best coordinate with all your fabrics.
 We used an off-white for our quilting.
 Lengthen the stitch.

 - Straight-line quilt (sometimes called channel quilting) through all the layers of each quilt sandwich.
 You are simply stitching parallel lines.

-- We used the stripes on one of our selected fabrics as the spacing guide for our channel quilting.
+- We used the stripes on one of our selected fabrics as the spacing guide for our straight line quilting.
 This gave us lines approximately ½” apart.
 You can do something similar with the motif on your chosen fabric, or you could use a quilting bar to set an even distance, or you can pre-draw lines to follow.

-NOTE: Any time you’re working on the right side of your fabric, make sure your marking tool is one that will easily wipe away or will vanish with exposure to the air or the heat of any iron.
+NOTE: Any time you’re working on the Right side of your fabric, make sure your marking tool is one that will easily wipe away or will vanish with exposure to the air or the heat of any iron.